 Compression settings are negotiated at connection time during PP setup.
 If the called party is does not support VJHC (or if disabled for this partner but the calling party requests it) the link is still established, but without header compression enabled.
-When negotiated successfully a system message is generated in the syslogTable (Subject=ppp, Level=info).
+When negotiated successfully a system message (level info) is generated in the syslogTable, see the subject PPP in the chapter on Syslog Messages).